Cardboardflavouredbox/Prosaic-at-best/README.md

 Costs one bar.

 **special while being hit: Combo breaker**
-Backdashes out of a combo while triggering projectiles.
+Backdashes out of a combo while triggering projectiles and slowing the opponent down.

 ## Credits
 Old-School Shonen SFX by Helton Yan.